openboxes/openboxes/docs/developer-guide/syncing-a-fork.md

          * [new branch]      master     -> upstream/master
          * [new branch]      user-guide-docs -> upstream/user-guide-docs

-## Checkout the branch you want to sync (probably either develop or master)
+## Checkout the branch you want to sync
+This will likely either be `develop` or `master`.

         $ git checkout master

-## Merge upstream/master into master
+## Merge upstream/master into you local master

         $ git merge upstream/master